akporzondek/adoption_hub/README.md

-# The Adoption App - Boost all of your adoption efforts with a single app
+# The Adoption App: Boost all of your adoption efforts with a single app

 | [Deployment guide](https://github.com/akporzondek/adoption_app/wiki/Deployment-Guide) |
 | ---- |